dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 ## Device health and security settings

 - **Device must not be jailbroken or rooted:** If you enable this setting, jailbroken devices will be evaluated as noncompliant.
-- **Require that devices prevent installation of apps from unknown sources:** You do not have to configure this setting as Android for Work devices always restrict installation from unknown sources. .
+- **Require that devices prevent installation of apps from unknown sources:** You do not have to configure this setting as Android for Work devices always restrict installation from unknown sources.
-- **Require that USB debugging is disabled** : You do not have to configure this settings as USB debugging is already disabled on Android for Work devices.
+- **Require that USB debugging is disabled**: You do not have to configure this setting as USB debugging is already disabled on Android for Work devices.
 - **Minimum Android security patch level**: Use this setting to specify the minimum Android patch level.
 Devices that are not at least at this patch level will be noncompliant.
 The date must be specified the format: YYYY-MM-DD.
-- **Require device threat protection to be enabled** : Use this setting to take the risk assessment from the Lookout MTP solution as a condition for compliance.
+- **Require device threat protection to be enabled**: Use this setting to take the risk assessment from the Lookout MTP solution as a condition for compliance.
 Select the maximum allowed threat level, which is one of the following:
   - **None (secured)** This is the most secure.
 This means that the device cannot have any threats.
 If the device is detected as having any level of threats, it will be evaluated as noncompliant.
-  - **Low:** Device is evaluated as compliant if only low level threats are present.
+  - **Low:** Device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium:** Device is evaluated as compliant if the threats that are present on the device are low or medium level.
-If the device is detected to have high level threats, it is determined as noncompliant.
+If the device is detected to have high-level threats, it is determined as noncompliant.
   - **High:** This is the least secure.
 Essentially, this allows all threat levels, and perhaps only useful if you using this solution only for reporting purposes.

 For more details, see [Enable device threat protection rule in the compliance policy](https://docs.microsoft.com/intune-classic/deploy-use/enable-device-threat-protection-rule-in-compliance-policy).

 ## Device property settings

 - **Minimum OS required:** When a device does not meet the minimum OS version requirement, it is reported as noncompliant.
 A link with information on how to upgrade is displayed.
-The end-user can choose to upgrade their device after which they can access company resources.
+The end user can choose to upgrade their device after which they can access company resources.
 - **Maximum OS version allowed:** When a device is using an OS version later than the one specified in the rule, access to company resources is blocked and the user is asked to contact their IT admin.
 Until there is a change in rule to allow the OS version, this device cannot be used to access company resources.

 <!--- ## Next steps